Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 Brief overview:

 • What is laryngeal cancer?
-A malignant tumour that forms in the larynx.
-It is classified according to its exact location – on the vocal cords, above or below the vocal folds.
+A malignant tumor that forms in the larynx.
+It is classified according to its exact location - on the vocal cords, above or below the vocal folds.

-• Diagnosis: First, a laryngoscopy and a microlaryngoscopy are performed.
-The removal and examination of a tissue sample, the use of imaging procedures (CT, MRI, X-ray) and, if necessary, other methods are also part of the standard diagnostics.
+• Diagnosis: A laryngoscopy and microlaryngoscopy are performed first.
+Taking and examining a tissue sample, the use of imaging procedures (CT, MRI, X-ray) and, if necessary, other methods are also part of the standard diagnostics.

-• Treatment: The most important treatment option is a surgical removal of the tumour.
-The exact procedure depends on the type of tumour.
-If necessary, further radiotherapy or chemotherapy may be necessary.
+• Treatment: The most important treatment option is surgical removal of the tumor.
+The exact procedure depends on the type of tumor.
+Radiotherapy or chemotherapy may be necessary afterwards.

 Article overview